airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 If you're getting started with Airbyte Cloud, you can skip ahead to moving data by [adding your first source](add-a-source.md).

 This quickstart guides you through creating a locally deployed instance of Airbyte in just minutes using `abctl` ([Airbyte Command Line Tool](https://github.com/airbytehq/abctl)).
+You'll be able to move data with minimal setup while you're exploring what Airbyte can do!

 :::tip
 **When you're ready to put an Airbyte instance into production, you'll want to review our guides on deployment.**